krzemienski/awesome-from-stars/README.md

 * [gothinkster/realworld](https://github.com/gothinkster/realworld): "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 * [recommenders-team/recommenders](https://github.com/recommenders-team/recommenders): Best Practices on Recommendation Systems
 * [3cpt/recorrente](https://github.com/3cpt/recorrente): Script that get all the information of a user public repos from the Github API and save it in an incremental CSV
+* [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle): Move and resize windows on macOS with keyboard shortcuts and snap areas
 * [nielstenboom/recurring-content-detector](https://github.com/nielstenboom/recurring-content-detector): Unsupervised detection of opening / closing credits, recaps, and previews in video files 🎥🍿🎬
 * [lightspin-tech/red-kube](https://github.com/lightspin-tech/red-kube): Red Team K8S Adversary Emulation Based on kubectl
 * [davidbombal/red-python-scripts](https://github.com/davidbombal/red-python-scripts): None